 Matching with a surrogate who hopes for the same type of relationship as you is a huge part of the matching process.
 We do our best to ensure you are presented with profiles of surrogates that have like expectations.
 The majority of gestational carriers and intended parents would like to experience appointments together when possible, especially the big ones…hearing baby’s heartbeat or ultrasounds.
 They also want a fair amount of communication.
 Some prefer more or less.
 Other intended parents aren’t able to be as involved during pregnancy purely due to location.

 What is the difference between gestational and traditional surrogacy?

 The difference between these two types of surrogacy is simple.
 It’s the biological connection.
-A traditional surrogate uses her own egg and is artificially inseminated to become pregnant.
+A traditional, or genetic, surrogate uses her own egg and is artificially inseminated to become pregnant.
 The much more common now-a-days gestational surrogacy involves the intended mother or donor egg being fertilized in a lab with sperm from the intended father or a donor to create an embryo which is then transferred to the surrogate’s womb.
 A gestational surrogate is not biologically related to the child she is carrying.

 Why should I work with an agency?

 Using an agency is a good idea for all parties involved.
 An agency can help protect the important relationship between the surrogate and intended parents.
 The agency will help coordinate screenings, keep track of appointments and deadlines, coordinate medical, as well as financial aspects, and provide guidance and support throughout the process.